fleadom/fleadom.github.com/_posts/2014-04-21-who-is-the-flea.md

 Why hide?
 While nothing I'm doing here is illegal, it's still plausible for a government or members of a government to harass me in various ways (think: IRS).

-<blockquote>Freedom of expression and privacy are two sides of the same coin – and we need both for full participation in democratic society.
-Surveillance techniques that prevent individuals remaining anonymous when producing or accessing information both infringe privacy and have a chilling effect on free expression.</blockquote>
+"Freedom of expression and privacy are two sides of the same coin – and we need both for full participation in democratic society.
+Surveillance techniques that prevent individuals remaining anonymous when producing or accessing information both infringe privacy and have a chilling effect on free expression."

 <a target="_blank" href="https://www.privacyinternational.org/issues/freedom-of-expression">Privacy International</a>